 QUB library holds thousands of books and e-books on computer science, software engineering, information technology, electrical engineering and related subjects.
 Most can be found by searching Library Search.
 Many additional e-books are also available via the O'Reilly platform (see further information in this guide).

 Most of the relevant books are shelved on Floor 3 of the McClay Library.
 Relevant shelfmarks include QA76 and TK.

-Books which are on module reading lists and in high demand are shelved in the Short Loan Collection, on the ground floor of the McClay Library.
+Short Loan: Books which are on module reading lists and in high demand are kept in the Short Loan Collection on the ground floor of the McClay Library.

-E-books can be accessed both on and off-campus.
-Find the required book on the Library catalogue and follow the "Queen's Online Resource (Queen's Staff and Students Only)" link.
+E-books can be accessed both on campus and from home.
+Find the required book on Library Search and follow the access link.
 You may be asked to log in with your QUB ID card details.

 If the library doesn't hold a book or e-book, which you would like to read - or there are not enough copies - please let your subject librarian know.